 - Write the hiding place on the thought bubble

-- Tell the teacher to open her eyes.
+- Tell you to open your eyes

-- I’ve found that this simple physical act of having students turn their thought bubble from front to back helps them get a better idea of how they can have a thought but not share it, and keep it to themselves.
-The use of the thought bubble helps them concretely get the idea of holding the thought in their head and the physical manipulation of the tool seems to help this concept come alive.
+I’ve found that this simple physical act of having students turn their thought bubble from front to back helps them get a better idea of how they can have a thought but not share it and keep it to themselves.
+The use of the thought bubble helps them concretely get the idea of holding the thought in their head, and the physical manipulation of the tool seems to help this concept come alive.

 Lesson 2.
 How Our Words Affect Another Person’s Thinking

-Tools needed: two thought bubbles and two speech bubbles, minimum.
-If you want to involve more students you’ll need more of the bubbles.
+Tools needed: Two thought bubbles and two speech bubbles, minimum.
+If you want to involve more students, you’ll need more of the bubbles.